noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.13.19.

-A figure showing the abundance of near-bottom dwelling fishes (lingcod, sheephead, gopher rockfish, copper rockfish, and vermillion rockfish), observed from a remotely operated vehicle from 2005 - 2014.
-Figure: [MARE](https://www.maregroup.org/)
+A figure showing the abundance of near-bottom dwelling fishes (lingcod, sheephead, gopher rockfish, copper rockfish, and vermillion rockfish), observed from a remotely operated vehicle from 2005 to 2014.
+Figure credit: [MARE](https://www.maregroup.org/).

 ### Details